alephchixi/habitat-core/README.md

 # HABITAT Core

-`habitat-core` is the public, minimal codebase for HABITAT.md.
+`habitat-core` is the public, open, minimal codebase for HABITAT.md.

 It is intended for:

+- media/journal lab/repository/library
 - local deployment by default
 - open-source forking
 - adapting the architecture to new projects

-It excludes private runtime secrets and real editorial MDX content.
+It excludes private runtime secrets and editorial MDX content.

 ## Local development